-- 4. Breaks in employment due to the following will result in forfeiture of previous service for purposes of long service recognition: - 4.1 termination of contract (if subsequent re-employment occurs within a three-month period, then no break will be deemed to have occurred) - 4.2 resignation from the Board - 5.
+- 4. Breaks in employment due to the following will result in forfeiture of previous service for purposes of long service recognition: - a. termination of contract (if subsequent re-employment occurs within a threemonth period, then no break will be deemed to have occurred) - b. resignation from the board - 5.
 Periods of casual employment will not be recognized as part of continuous employment.
 However, employment on a temporary basis that becomes permanent, provided there is no break in employment, shall be recognized as forming part of continuous employment. - 6.
-Staff employed on a 10-month basis shall have their initial date of hire used to determine length of service.
-Summer breaks (July and August) shall not be deemed to be breaks in service. - 7.
-An employee must have completed a minimum of ten (10) years of pensionable service with the Board to be recognized as a superannuate.
+Staff employed on a 10-month basis will have their initial date of hire used to determine length of service.
+Summer breaks (July and August) will not be deemed to be breaks in service.

-8. Employees may choose to donate the value of their gift to the charity of their choice, including the Saskatoon Public Schools Foundation.
+- 7. An employee must have completed a minimum of ten (10) years of pensionable service with the Board to be recognized as a superannuate. - 8.
+Employees may choose to donate the value of their gift to the charity of their choice, including the Saskatoon Public Schools Foundation.

-Legal Reference:The Education Act, 1995, Section 85 (1)(a)(e)Date Last Revised:June 18, 2019
+Legal Reference:The Education Act, 1995, Section 85 (1)(a)(e)Date Last Revised:February 13, 2024